 - Diabetes, especially with poor glucose control, is the most common cause of autonomic neuropathy.
 It can gradually cause nerve damage throughout the body.

 - Certain medications, including some drugs used in cancer chemotherapy.

 - Certain infectious diseases.
 Some viruses and bacteria, such as botulism, Lyme disease and HIV, can cause autonomic neuropathy.

 - Inherited disorders.
 Certain hereditary disorders can cause autonomic neuropathy.

-Factors that may increase your risk of autonomic neuropathy include:
+Factors that might increase your risk of autonomic neuropathy include:

-Diabetes.
+- Diabetes.
 Diabetes, especially when poorly controlled, increases your risk of autonomic neuropathy and other nerve damage.
-You're at greatest risk if you have had the disease for more than 25 years and have difficulty controlling your blood sugar, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+You're at greatest risk if you have difficulty controlling your blood sugar.

 - Control your blood sugar if you have diabetes.

-- Get appropriate treatment for any autoimmune disease.
+- Get appropriate treatment if you have an autoimmune disease.